bbepis/XUnity.AutoTranslator/README.md

 #### Resource Loaded Methods
 The method `RegisterResourceLoadedHook( HookBehaviour behaviour, Action<ResourceLoadedContext> action )` hooks into the `Resources` API in the UnityEngine.
 Any time a resource is loaded through this API a callback is sent to these hooks.

-This API is a postfix hook to the `Resources` API, which means that it is first called once the original asset has already been loaded, but is still replacable.
+This API is a postfix hook to the `Resources` API, which means that it is first called once the original asset has already been loaded, but is still replaceable.

 The `ResourceLoadedContext` class has the following definition: